navidadkhah/Doodle-jump-game/README.md

-# Doodle-jump-game
+# Doodle jump game(x86)
-This is one of the most popular games in the world that I created with assembly language.
+This is one of the most popular games in the world that I created with assembly-x86 language.
+The game features a character that jumps on platforms to reach higher levels while avoiding obstacles.

+# Prerequisites 📋
+To run this game, you will need the following:

+  - Download DOSBox and install it on your system
+  - Obtain the 8086 assembler and set it up
+  - Clone the repository

 # How to use it?